NVIDIA/DeepLearningExamples/TensorFlow2/Recommendation/DLRM/README.md

 - `main.py` - The main entrypoint script for training, evaluating, and benchmarking.
 - `model.py` - Defines the DLRM model and some auxiliary functions used to train it.
 - `dataloader.py` - Handles defining the dataset objects based on command-line flags.
-- `split_binary_dataset.py` - Defines the `RawBinaryDataset` class responsible for storing and loading the training data.
+- `datasets.py` - Defines the `TfRawBinaryDataset` class responsible for storing and loading the training data.
-- `distributed_utils.py` - Contains the heuristic used for placing the embedding tables across devices.
-Additionally, defines some data classes describing this placement and some utilities for multi-GPU and multi-node training.
 - `slurm_multinode.sh` - Example batch script for multi-node training on SLURM clusters.
 - `lr_scheduler.py` - Defines a TensorFlow learning rate scheduler that supports both learning rate warmup and polynomial decay.
 - `embedding.py` - Implementations of the embedding layers.